 Identification and Reproduction

-English Ivy is a semi-woody evergreen groundcover or vine.
-As a ground cover they can reach a thickness of 1 foot and have a radius from 2 to 10 feet or climb up to 50 feet as a vine.
+- Ivy is a semi-woody evergreen groundcover and climbing vine.
+As a ground cover it can reach a height of 1 foot and cover a large area.
+As a vine it can adhere and climb trees, buildings and other surfaces.

-English Ivy can take years to reach maturity to reproduce, however when it does it will produce black fruits that matures in April.
-Birds and other wild creatures will consume the seeds and distribute them further.
+- Ivy can take years to reach maturity to reproduce, however when it does it will produce black fruits that matures in April.
+Some birds and other wild creatures will consume the seeds and distribute them further.